 function [success] = G4_default_run_protocol(runcon, p) % input should always be 1 or 2 items

-Note: The code shown in this documentation was copied in November 2021 and might not represent the current state of the protocol.
+Note: The code shown in this documentation was copied in April 2024 and might not represent the current state of the protocol.
 For improved readability on the website, some reformatting was applied.
 If in doubt, refer to the the code in the MATLAB file itself.

-Reminder: It is strongly suggested that, if you want to make a custom run protocol, you make a copy of our default protocol and edit it however you choose, rather than writing a new file from scratch.
-That’s because much of the code from our default protocol must be included for the default protocol to work.
+Reminder: It is strongly suggested that, if you want to make a custom run protocol, you make a copy of our provided protocol and edit it however you choose, rather than writing a new file from scratch.
+That’s because much of the code from our default protocol must be included for the protocol to work.

 if ~isempty(runcon.view)